 • Celebration of the Christian Mystery (the Sacred Liturgy, especially the sacraments)

 • Life in Christ (including The Ten Commandments in Roman Catholic theology)

 • Christian Prayer (including The Lord’s Prayer)

-The Catholic Church relies on the authority of church tradition for their source of doctrines and teachings which are not found anywhere in the Bible.
-These doctrines include such controversial issues as these:
+According to the Catholic catechism, the Catholic Church relies on the authority of church tradition for their doctrines not found in the Bible.
+These doctrines include such controversial practices and teachings as these:

 • the Mass